supaglue-labs/supaglue/docs/docs/integration-patterns/managed-syncs.md

 ### Destination configuration

 The destination configuration defines where we sync to.
-This is usually a data store hosted in your cloud.
+It is a data store hosted in your cloud.

 <Tabs>